Skip to main content

 Can reducing false positives reduce response fatigue?

 Yes.
 Alert fatigue occurs when teams receive too many alerts, leading to ignored warnings.
 Ultra-selective classifications can help teams focus attention on fewer, higher-confidence events.
-See validation manifests for historical backtested precision by state.
+See validation records for historical backtested precision by state.

 What's the trade-off between sensitivity and false positives?